 Individual nutrition counseling and other nutrition services outlined below are offered by UHC registered dietitians.
-A written or electronic referral from your medical provider is required to make an appointment for individual nutrition counseling.
-For information on obtaining referrals, fees, or to make an appointment, please call the Health Promotion Department at 706-542-8690.
-Due to high demand for nutrition counseling, the Health Promotion Department books appointments up to three weeks in advance; if you are not able to schedule an appointment within that time frame, you will be offered the option to be placed on a waitlist for nutrition services as well as provided with a list of nutrition providers in the community.
+A written or electronic referral from either the Health Center, your primary care provider or therapist is required to make an appointment for individual nutrition counseling.
+For information on obtaining referrals, fees, or to make an appointment, please call 706-542-8816.
+Demand for nutrition counseling varies throughout the semester.
+Please call for availability.

 Common topics that can be addressed in nutrition counseling: